Get Started

 Next we need to install the dependencies for this project:

-npm install @searchkit/instantsearch-client @searchkit/api react-instantsearch-dom
+npm install @searchkit/instantsearch-client @searchkit/api react-instantsearch

 Setup the Node API

-create a new file in the pages/api
+Create a new file in the app/api/search

-directory called search.js
+directory called route.ts

 and add the following code: